Download the PHP package dormilich/ripedb-client without Composer

 phpunit --group live

-Should these tests fail with a HTTP status code of 409 then the used IP range (127.0.0.0/31) already exists in the TEST database and has to be deleted before running the test again.
+Should these tests fail with an HTTP status code of 409 then the used IP range (127.0.0.0/24) is already occupied otherwise and needs to be cleaned up first.
+You may also have to disable PHPUnit’s error conversion.

 Setup